The best time to teach children is when they are young.

 3. Participate In Family Chores

-Children who are four to six years old are physically capable of dusting furniture, washing dishes, and putting dishes away (assuming the shelves aren’t a few feet above their heads).
+Children who are four to six years old are physically capable of dusting furniture, rinsing dishes, and putting dishes away/helping to empty the dishwasher (assuming the shelves aren’t a few feet above their heads).

 Studies have even been done to show that children who are involved in chores are often more successful as adults!